Emiller321/car-app/README.md

 ### Class Diagram Description
 ---
 - MainActivity:  The first screen the user sees.
 This will contain a map with cars, and a button to add a car to map.
-- CreateOrEditVehicleDetails: Page where you can create a non-existing vehicle, or edit an existing vehicle.
+- CreateOrEditVehicleDetails: Page where you can create a non-existing vehicle, or edit an existing vehicle..
 - RetrofitInstance: Boostrap class required for Retrofit.
 - Car: Noun class that represents a car.
 - Vehicle: Noun class that represents an instance of a car (vehicle).